SalahAssana/SalahAssana.com/content/home/experience.md

     date_end: ''
     description: |2-

-        * Increased the speed of a free-breathing, free-running perfusion sequence by 1000\% using deep learning.
+        * Became proficient in operating Siemens Vida 3T scanner, with authorization to perform independent scans.
-        * Deployed ML models on Siemens scanner for real-time data processing using FIRE framework.
+        * Contributed to the development of ML models for accelerated imaging, denoising, and heart function analysis.
-        * Collaborated with MRI technicians to add-on experimental scans to clinical patients.
+        * Deployed ML models on Siemens scanner for real-time data processing using prototype OpenRecon framework.

   - title: Research Assistant
     company: MIT Media Lab